BIO

 E. MONCELL DURDEN

-A highly sought after instructor, Durden teaches practical and theoretical classes in the U.S. and abroad and is an expert in locking, house, hip- hop, authentic jazz, and party dances from 1900 to the present.
-He is a member of Mop Top Crew, the pioneering NYC Hip Hop dance group, and alumnus of Rennie Harris Puremovement, the Philadelphia-based hip-hop theater company.
-Before joining the USC Glorya Kaufman School of Dance faculty, Durden taught for seven years at Drexel University.
-He held appointments at the Yale School of Drama, Wesleyan University, and Bennington College.
-He has published articles in Jazz Dance: A History of the Roots and Branches, Rooted Jazz Dance: Africanist Aesthetics and Equity in the Twenty-First Century, and the The SAGE Encyclopedia of African Cultural Heritage in North America.
-He is currently writing an article for the Oxford Handbook of Hip-Hop Dance.
-His groundbreaking documentary, Everything Remains Raw: A Historical Perspective on Hip Hop Dance, was invited by the U.S. Embassy in Vladivostok, Russia as a work in progress to screen at their 2013 film festival.
+Durden is an alumnus of Rennie Harris Puremovement, the Philadelphia-based hip hop theater company.
+Prior to joining USC Kaufman, he taught for seven years at Drexel University and has held appointments at Yale School of Drama, Wesleyan University, and Bennington College.
+He has contributed scholarship to Jazz Dance: A History of the Roots and Branches, Rooted Jazz Dance: Africanist Aesthetics and Equity in the Twenty-First Century, and The SAGE Encyclopedia of African Cultural Heritage in North America, and is a contributor to The Oxford Handbook of Hip-Hop Dance Studies.
+His documentary, Everything Remains Raw: A Historical Perspective on Hip Hop Dance, was invited by the U.S. Embassy in Vladivostok, Russia for screening at its 2013 film festival.